scaled-distributed/scaled/README.md

 - I will provide golang or Rust version of Scheduler, the goal for the Scheduler should be completely computer language agnostic, which means they follow the same protocol
 - Scheduler might support function based computing tree in the future

+# Installation
+`pip install scaled`

+if you want to use uvloop, please do: `pip install uvloop`, default we are using python builtin uvloop

+# How to use it